Welcome, Guest. Please login or register.

 The hashtag is just a way of marking the tweet for that subject FF or Followfriday.

-You can do a twitter search with #FF and every tweet that has FF in it will show up. that is a good way of finding people to follow.
+You can do a twitter replacement with #FF and every tweet that has FF in it will show up. that is a good way of finding people to follow.
 But it doesn't mean you ave joined a group or anything

 Does that answer your question?